 Some people express their gender in ways that do not fit into traditional binary social norms of male or female gender.
 This is called non-binary, gender non-conforming, genderqueer, or gender-expansive.
 In general, most transgender people do not identify as non-binary.

 It is important to mention that the anxiety transgender people may feel due to having the body of the wrong gender is deeply distressing.
 As a result, the transgender community have higher rate of mental health problems and risk of attempted suicide.

-The cause of gender dysphoria is unknown.
-Hormones in the womb, genes, and cultural and environmental factors are thought to be involved.
+No one knows exactly what causes gender dysphoria.
+Some experts believe that hormones in the womb, genes, and cultural and environmental factors may be involved.

 - Insist that they are the other gender

 - Strongly want to be the other gender